bswaby/Touchpoint/README.md

-TPxi Tools
-A collection of tools and dashboards designed to support church operations, communication, and data analysis for Touchpoint

 ## 📋 Overview

 This repository is the work of one guy who loves Jesus, loves clean data, and loves seeing people come to Christ — so I built a bunch of tools to help make ministry smoother, more informed, reduce overhead, and help reach others.